 Life & culture in Athens

 Home to two UNESCO World Heritage Sites (including the world-famous Acropolis), the city retains much of its classical heritage, with many ancient monuments such as the famous Parthenon.
-Athens is a city that certainly mixes old and new – you can’t walk the streets without seeing reminders of the city’s fascinating history.
+Athens is a city that certainly mixes old and new – you can’t walk the streets without seeing reminders of its fascinating history.

 As well as exploring one of the oldest cultures in the world, you could also spend time enjoying the city’s lively nightlife, delicious Greek food, great shops, its long tradition in sports, as well as theater and entertainment.